-Possibility of joint APEC-ADB training activities on region-wide Free Trade Agreements (FTAs), trade facilitation and trade logistics, and on developing good practices in traderelated technical assistance could be explored for future cooperation.
+• Possibility of joint APEC-ADB training activities on region-wide Free Trade Agreements (FTAs), trade facilitation and trade logistics, and on developing good practices in trade-related technical assistance could be explored for future cooperation.

 As a follow-up, APEC will participate in the WTO Third Global Review that focuses on the impact of Aid-for-Trade on economic growth, trade, development and poverty reduction.
 APEC will provide case studies that would show: (i) how trade-related technical assistance and capacity building of APEC are resulting in impact on the ground; and (ii) how Aid-for-Trade is supporting regional economic integration.
 Possible cooperation with the ADB on regional trade will be further explored.
 In July 2009, SCE endorsed a list of recommendations for better cooperation with other MOs.
 Following up on this decision, the APEC fora's contact points with MOs was updated and a centralized point of contact was appointed to facilitate the engagement.
 Cooperation between the APEC Secretariat and Secretariat of Association of Southeast Asian Nations (ASEAN) and WTO has been strengthened.
 The APEC Secretariat paid a visit to the WTO Secretariat as instructed by the Ministers Responsible for Trade to identify possible areas of cooperation, including trade review report, Aid-for-Trade and data and research exchanges.
-An agreement was reached between the WTO and the APEC Secretariat on sharing information for developing Trade Monitoring Reports.
-Plans are under way for an APEC Secretariat visit to the ASEAN Secretariat in 2010, with coordination being undertaken by TATF.
+An agreement was reached between the WTO and the APEC Secretariat visit to the ASEAN Secretariat in 2010, with coordination being undertaken by TATF.

-It is important to note that, at the technical level, dynamic cooperation has been established between APEC for and other MOs in their areas of expertise (see table 1 for the summary of engagement).
-Apart from sending representatives to each other's meetings, APEC for and their counterpart MOs also jointly organised workshops/seminars or studies including:
+It is important to note that, at the technical level, dynamic cooperation has been established between APEC fora and other MOs in their areas of expertise (see table 1 for the summary of engagement).
+Apart from sending representatives to each other's meetings, APEC fora and their counterpart MOs also jointly organised workshops/seminars or studies including: